ldsands/UsefulCodeSnippets/other_software/Linux/manjaro.md

     sudo pacman -Sy base-devel git yay
     # Install Kitty
     sudo pacman -S kitty
-    # change the ctrl+shift to ctrl in Kitty along with some other settings
+    # change the ctrl+shift to ctrl in Kitty along with some other settings more can be found [here](https://sw.kovidgoyal.net/kitty/conf/)
     echo "
     kitty_mod ctrl
-    background_opacity 0.5
+    background_opacity 0.6
     :     font_family      FiraCode Nerd Font Mono
     " >> ~/.config/kitty/kitty.conf
     # enable auto correction (you also need to enable the plugin which is below)